v12technology/fluxtion/README.md

 ## Example
 We have a five minute tutorial to dive into [here](https://github.com/v12technology/fluxtion-quickstart/tree/master).

 The sample below demonstrates the fluent functional api Fluxtion provides to describe data processing logic.
-The strong typing makes the logic easier to read, maintain and refactor.
+The api should be familiar to anyone who has coded with java 8 streams.

 ### Code sample
 ```java